Research Implementation Committee

 - a representative from the University of Minnesota Center for Transportation Studies.

-MnDOT Research Services provides support services, and at least one voting RIC member serves on the LRRB to ensure a strong link between the RIC and the LRRB.
+MnDOT’s Office of Research & Innovation provides support services, and at least one voting RIC member serves on the LRRB to ensure a strong link between the RIC and the LRRB.